yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 > 1. How many primers are used to cover the whole Polio genome?
 > 2. What is encoded in the column named "score" in the file *"Amplicon locations"*.
-> 3. How long are the amplicons for the tiled primer scheme and for qPCR?
+> 3. How long are the amplicons for the tiled primer scheme and for qPCR and why do they differ in size?
 > 4. What's the difference of the functionality of the 2 modi qPCR and TILED?
 > 5. If you want to have a more accurate product, which option do you have to manipulate?
 >